elmtree-askmo/cloudcannon-app/content/learn/education-studies/describe-the-structure-of-dna-and-its-role-in-genetic-inheritance.md

 url: /learn/education-studies/questions/describe-the-structure-of-dna-and-its-role-in-genetic-inheritance
 score: -1.0
 related_article1:
-    id: 166199
+    id: 166179
     title: >-
-        What are the main components of the human cardiovascular system and their functions?
+        What are the fundamental traits that define living organisms?
-    subject: Education Studies
+    subject: Biotechnology
-    url: /learn/education-studies/questions/what-are-the-main-components-of-the-human-cardiovascular-system-and-their-functions
+    url: /learn/biotechnology/questions/what-are-the-fundamental-traits-that-define-living-organisms
 related_article2:
-    id: 166209
+    id: 166193
     title: >-
-        What are the key differences between sexual and asexual reproduction?
+        How does natural selection lead to adaptations in species?
-    subject: Education Studies
+    subject: Biotechnology
-    url: /learn/education-studies/questions/what-are-the-key-differences-between-sexual-and-asexual-reproduction
+    url: /learn/biotechnology/questions/how-does-natural-selection-lead-to-adaptations-in-species
 related_article3:
-    id: 166182
+    id: 166199
     title: >-
-        What are the primary types of biological molecules and their functions?
+        What are the main components of the human cardiovascular system and their functions?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-primary-types-of-biological-molecules-and-their-functions
+    url: /learn/education-studies/questions/what-are-the-main-components-of-the-human-cardiovascular-system-and-their-functions
 related_article4:
-    id: 166179
+    id: 166211
     title: >-
-        What are the fundamental traits that define living organisms?
+        What are the main components of the visual system in sensory systems?
-    subject: Education Studies
+    subject: Psychology
-    url: /learn/education-studies/questions/what-are-the-fundamental-traits-that-define-living-organisms
+    url: /learn/psychology/questions/what-are-the-main-components-of-the-visual-system-in-sensory-systems
 related_article5:
-    id: 166180
+    id: 166193
     title: >-
-        How do metabolism and homeostasis contribute to the biological processes of life?
+        How does natural selection lead to adaptations in species?
-    subject: Education Studies
+    subject: Biotechnology
-    url: /learn/education-studies/questions/how-do-metabolism-and-homeostasis-contribute-to-the-biological-processes-of-life
+    url: /learn/biotechnology/questions/how-does-natural-selection-lead-to-adaptations-in-species
 ---

 &nbsp;